7 Important Fees for Landlords to Know

 Parking is a hot commodity, especially in areas where space is scarce.
 If your rental unit includes access to parking, it’s extremely common to charge your tenants for that.
 Most often, landlords will charge a rate just below the going rate of local garages and surface lots.
 If the parking is attached to the building or, better yet, covered and attached, you should feel more confident in charging a bit extra.
 Tenants often leap at a property that offers convenient parking.

 Charge Fees or Increase Rent?

 Rather than charge for each of these fees item by item, some landlords simply increase their rent by an equivalent amount.
 Ultimately, deciding whether to increase rent or list out a bunch of additional fees is a question of marketing.
 Psychologically, a lower rent with fees attached will likely feel like lower rent and it will, of course, attract more inquiries.
 However, some tenants or prospective tenants will grate when faced with the laundry list of extra expenses they’re expected to pay.
 Strike a balance based on the number of fees you’re considering charging for and the types of services you’re offering.
-As always, be sure to consult your local laws before taking any action and include the fees clearly listed in your lease agreement.
+As always, be sure to consult your local laws – or better, a local lawyer – before taking any action, and clearly list all fees in your lease agreement.